1999–2000 Algerian League Cup

 The 1999–00 Algerian League Cup was the 3rd season of the Algerian League Cup.
-The competition was open to all 26 Algerian clubs who participated in the Algerian Ligue Professionnelle 1 and the Algerian Ligue Professionnelle 2.
+The competition was open to all 12 Algerian clubs who participated in the Algerian Ligue Professionnelle 1 and 14 clubs in the Algerian Ligue Professionnelle 2.
 It is known as the Coupe du Groupement Professionnel.

 Group stage

 The competition takes place in two distinct phases.
 There is first of all a phase known as the group phase, which takes place in a maximum of 9 days, depending on the group composition.
 Then the qualifiers of the 3 hens compete in a phase of direct elimination after a draw and which starts at the stage of the eighths of finals.
 These 3 groups are simply called Groupe Ouest, Groupe Center and Groupe Est and make references to the 3 major football regions of the country.
 The composition of the Center Group is higher than the other two because it has more clubs in 1 and 2 division.
 In fact, since this competition is a cup only played by so-called professional or semi-professional teams, only the Algerian Ligue Professionnelle 1 and the Algerian Ligue Professionnelle 2.